happypeter/LGCB/book/git_tips.md

     ssh git@github.com
     ssh -v git@github.com

-sometimes, it took one minite for the key to take effect, but it can also be one day, so be patient.
+Sometimes, it took one minite for the key to take effect, but it can also be one day, so be patient.

 ## tig

     apt-get install tig
 	man tig
 	cd dirname
 	tig